-G.177 scc - detect strongly connected components (logic loops)
+G.182 scc - detect strongly connected components (logic loops)

 '''

 scc [options] [selection]

 This command identifies strongly connected components (aka logic loops) in the

 design.

 -expect <num>

 expect to find exactly <num> SCCs.
 A different number of SCCs will

 produce an error.

 -max_depth <num>

 limit to loops not longer than the specified number of cells.
 This

 can e.g. be useful in identifying small local loops in a module that

 implements one large SCC.

 -nofeedback

 do not count cells that have their output fed back into one of their

 inputs as single-cell scc.

--all cell types
+-all_cell_types

 Usually this command only considers internal non-memory cells.
 With

 this option set, all cells are considered.
 For unknown cells all ports

 are assumed to be bidirectional 'inout' ports.

--set_attr <name> <value>
+-set attr <name> <value>

 set the specified attribute on all cells that are part of a logic

 loop. the special token {} in the value is replaced with a unique

 identifier for the logic loop.

 -select

 replace the current selection with a selection of all cells and wires

 that are part of a found logic loop

+-specify

+examine specify rules to detect logic loops in whitebox/blackbox cells

 '''